webpagearshi/Operationalizing-ML/starter_files/README.md

 *Step 5*:Swagger Documentation

 >Azure provides swagger json file for deployed models.
-Heading to the Endpoints section->Details tab we can find the Swagger URL which we can use to download the file and save locally in the same folder as swagger.sh and serve.py files.
-When we run the swagger.sh script we will download the latest Swagger container and run it on port 9000.
-Running the script serve.py will start a python server on port 8000.
+Heading to the Endpoints section->Details tab I found the Swagger URL which I used to download the file and saved it locally in the same folder as swagger.sh and serve.py files.
+Executing the swagger.sh script I downloaded the latest Swagger container and ran it on port 9000.
+Running the script serve.py started a python server on port 8000.

 >Screenshot showing that swagger runs on localhost showing the HTTP API methods and responses for the model.